OutSystems/docs-product/src/develop/ui/patterns/mobile/interaction/floatingactions.md

 You can use the Floating Actions UI Pattern to display an action that floats in the bottom right corner of the screen, providing access to a set of additional actions.

 Use the Floating Action UI Pattern to show the primary action on a screen.
-Choose actions such as create, share, explore and so on.
-Avoid actions such as delete, archive or an alert.
+You can choose actions such as create, share, explore, but it is advised to avoid actions such as delete, archive, or an alert.
 Exclude limited actions such as cut-and-paste text or actions that should be in a toolbar.

 **How to use the Floating Actions UI Pattern**